Northport Bridge Replacement Alternate

 Social Impact

 The aging bridge structure had become a safety concern for residents in Cumberland County.
-In addition, the loss of this vital corridor between both sides of the Shinimicas River would mean extensive detours for local community.
+In addition, the loss of this vital corridor between both sides of the Shinimicas River would mean extensive detours for the local community.
 Harbourside’s design of the new structure ensured a speedy replacement and a much-needed renewal of the crossing.
 Now capable of bearing all legal highway loads, the new bridge is a welcome modernization for the area.